PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

 ### Connecting a device with a USB gadget network interface

-If the device can use the kernel's USB gadget driver (for example, Warp 7), connect the device to the PC using a USB cable.
+If the device can use the kernel's USB gadget driver (for example, PICO-PI with IMX7D), connect the device to the PC using a USB cable.
 A new network interface is created on the development PC (for example `enp0s2222222a`).

 ```bash
 $ ifconfig